 Weather is oftentimes unpredictable and hail can show up out of nowhere.
 Frozen precipitation falls and it can come down at varying speeds, shapes, and sizes which in turn can create unique damage on an uncovered vehicle.
-When the hail is over and you can safely inspect your vehicle it is recommended to inspect your vehicle in a well-lit area.
-You can look for the following indications you may have hail damage:
+When the hail is over and you can safely inspect your vehicle it is recommended to a professional body shop to asses the damage.
+They will look for the following hail damage indications:

 – Dents or dings in the hood, doors, and sides of the car, or trunk.

 – Cracked or broken windshield, backglass, windows, or mirrors.

 – Missing or misaligned mirrors.